 Samaria Gorge is located in the southwest of Crete.
 The gorge trail starts in Xyloskalo, near the village of Omalos, and ends in the coastal village of Agia Roumeli by the Libyan sea.

-Before going on the hike, there are a handful of key logistics to consider – especially where transport to this location is concerned.
+Before going on the hike, there are a handful of key logistics to consider – especially transport.

 I’ve whipped up a comprehensive guide addressing all of the questions I remember having prior to going on my Samaria Gorge hike.